juliabiswas/titanic/README.md

 # Titanic

 Titanic is a machine learning model that predicts the survival of Titanic passengers based on certain features.
+Dataset is from Kaggle.

 ## Installation